Yasmeen Gomez

 - Animal Behavior and Welfare

 Growing up as the only animal-oriented person in my family, I was inclined towards animal care from a young age.
-This interest led me to explore various avenues for working with animals, which aided in my skill development.
+This interest led me to explore various avenues for working with animals, which helped me develop my skills.
 My experience began with hands-on roles such as a dog groomer, kennel attendant, and veterinary assistant, each providing unique insights into animal care.
 These roles improved my understanding of animal management but also highlighted the importance of mental stimulation and enrichment for animals.
-Over the past 2-3 years my focus has narrowed to animal behavior, specifically in the utilization of positive reinforcement.
-These techniques have been used to modify or refine canine behavior in behaviorally challenged shelter dogs to increase their adoptability.
+Over the past 2-3 years, my focus has narrowed to animal behavior, specifically the use of positive reinforcement in veterinary settings through cooperative care.